-- 2. Connect a garden hose to the hose-end sprayer.
+- Measure the total (entire) lawn area to be sprayed.
+For rectangular areas, multiply the length by the width to obtain total square feet. - Connect a garden hose to the hose-end sprayer.
 Make sure the control valve on the nozzle is in the OFF position. - To BEGIN spraying: Turn on water at faucet.
 Point nozzle toward lawn to be treated and turn the control valve to the ON position.
 Water will automatically mix with the product.
 Spray evenly over the measured area. - To STOP spraying: Turn control valve to the OFF position.
 Turn off water at faucet.
-To relieve pressure, turn control valve to ON position and wait until water stops spraying before removing sprayer from hose. - SPRAY: Spray evenly over the measured area.
-Use the amount indicated for the size of retail container:
+To relieve pressure, turn control valve to ON position and wait until water stops spraying before removing sprayer from hose. - 3.
+SPRAY: Spray evenly over the measured area.
+Use the amount indicated for the size of retail container: - (32 fl. oz.)
+This container covers approximately 5,000 square feet.

-(32 fl. oz.)
-This container covers approximately 5,333 square feet.
+[OR This container covers 5,333 square feet.]

-Inote: for heavier insect infestations use 32 fl oz of product to treat as much as 3560 sq ft.]
+[note: for heavier insect infestations use 32 fl oz of product to treat as much as 3560 sq ft.]